ahebrank/frontback/README.md

 # Frontback

-Front-end issue submission for Gitlab.
+Pluggable front-end issue submission for VCS and issue boards.
 A script allows end users to take screenshots of a problem, add a comment and automatic browser info, and submit it all as a Gitlab issue.

 This leans heavily on:
 - [ivoviz/feedback](https://github.com/ivoviz/feedback)
 - [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas)

+## Currently supporting

+- Gitlab
+- Trello

 ## Quickstart